Configuration via YAML file

 Move existing UI configuration to a YAML file?

-Use the `@coderabbitai configuration` command on any PR to get the current configuration in a YAML format.
-You can then copy the configuration to a `.coderabbit.yaml` file in the root of your repository.
+Use the `@coderabbitai configuration` command on any PR to get the resolved configuration in YAML format.
+The response includes source comments that show where settings came from, such as repository YAML, central configuration, UI settings, defaults, global overrides, etc. You can then copy the configuration to a `.coderabbit.yaml` file in the root of your repository.

 </Info>